RianQuenlin/Dont-Share-Nazi-Bullshit/README.md

 "Nazis are bad".
 Discussion over.

+>"I'm correcting misinformation!"

+You still shared the misinformation.

 >"There's historical importance to this!"

 You're not sharing historical media, you're sharing modern-day screed filled with hatred.
 Historians, curators, and teachers know how to display and discuss propaganda as a product of its time and context.
 You do not.

+## Nazi comics are absurd and exploitable for a reason.

+A single throwaway line from a TV show can become a meme.
+A comic that can be easily edited can also become a meme.
+Nazi comics are sometime very exploitable for meme purposes.
+Yes, you wiped off the watermark, but no amount of edits, censorship, or distortion will result in legibility and inability to reverse image search.

+Some communities are devoted to edits and mockery of Nazi bullshit.
+The end result of these communities is Nazi bullshit regularly hitting the popular feeds.
+Even if you were to block every single person even slightly to the right of Marx on any given site, it would barely put a dent in how often you see it.

+Nazis don't get angry at their comics being twisted into the opposite message, they celebrate it.
+By posting mocking edits of Nazi bullshit, you have still posted and advertised Nazi bullshit.
+By posting it, you fell right into their trap.
+They provoked the exact reaction they needed from you; to spread their message.

 ## By posting their propaganda, you're doing their job for them.

 Most communities will ban Nazis on-sight.
-The ones that don't often have users dogpile and harass them until they do, or contact hosting providers, sponsors, and contributors to inform them that it's a Nazi platform.
+The ones that don't often have users dogpile and harass them until they leave, or contact hosting providers, sponsors, and contributors to inform them that it's a Nazi-friendly platform.
 By posting their content, you are literally doing their job for them.
 Again, you cannot humilate or embarrass them.
 There has never been a recorded case of someone dying from injured feelings, and Nazis are no exception to this rule.

 If you see someone post Nazi content, call them out on it and tell them to delete it.
-If they refuse to do so, report and block them for spreading Nazi propaganda.
+If they refuse to do so, report and block them for spreading Nazi bullshit.

+## Still posting it?
+In that case, how do I know that you're not actually a Nazi in disguise?

+I don't, but I'm not taking chances.

+Your profile could be completely faked, your opinions could be falsified, your avatar could be AI generated.
+The Nazis utilized staggering amounts of propaganda to turn people against their neighbors.
+They were masters of deceit and manipulation, even during the Nuremberg Trials Goring had to be isolated because of his silver tongue influencing the guards and other prisoners.

+But you're mocking them, you're commenting on how wrong it is, how could you possibly be the bad guy?

+Because at the end of the day, you posted Nazi bullshit in a space that rejects the ideology.
+If I strip away your commentary and mockery, what's left?
+Nazi bullshit.
+Your commentary and mockery is dressing on what is ultimately hate speech.
+There is a time and a place for education and commentary on propaganda, and your social media feed is not it.

-## In conclusion.
+## In short.

+Sharing Nazi content means platforming Nazis.

-There is no reason for the average person to post Nazi propaganda.
+There is no reason for the average person to post Nazi bullshit.

 Don't share it, don't touch it, don't interact with it.